sandialabs/slypi/docs/source/utilities.rst

 The table utilities can also be called directly using a python API.
 Each of the major functions is split out as described below.

-.. autoclass:: slypi.ensemble.table.join_csv
+.. autofunction:: slypi.ensemble.table.join_csv

-.. autoclass:: slypi.ensemble.table.convert_uris
+.. autofunction:: slypi.ensemble.table.convert_uris

 convert.py
 ^^^^^^^^^^